SirWumpus/post4/README.md

 The environment variable `POST4_PATH` provides a colon separated search path for the `post4.p4` core word definitions file.
 If `POST4_PATH` is undefined, then an OS specific default path is used.
 A specific word definition file can be specified with `-c`.

 By default a user block file, `.post4.blk`, is opened from the current directory or user's `HOME` directory.
 This can be overridden with the `-b` option.
+To skip the block file, specify an empty filepath, eg. `-b ''`.

 Post4 reads input from standard input and writes to standard output, which can be redirected: